flaxsearch/flaxcode/src/docs/hacking.rst

 This document is a guide to Flax internals.
-As ever the code is definitive and the comments in the code can be used to automatically generate an api reference.
-This is more of an overview and will hopefully help understand how it all fits together.
+As ever the code is definitive and the comments in the code can be used to automatically generate an `api reference`_ (see the comments in the file epydoc.conf for how to do this).
+This is more of an overview and will hopefully help readers to understand how it all fits together.

 Some of this document is taken from pages in the wiki.

+.. _`api reference`: file:api/index.html

 Components
 ==========